NabilKara/MCQ_APP/Readme.md

 - Access your quiz history from the welcome screen
 - View detailed performance metrics for each attempt
 - Track your progress over time
+- Export your history to a CSV file.

 ## Project Structure